 Preventing Workout Injuries continued...

 Fuel your body.
 Drink plenty of water before, during, and after you work out.
 Get off to a good start by drinking about 17 to 20 ounces of water about 2 or 3 hours before exercising.
-A good general rule is to drink this amount of water:
+A good general rule is to then drink this amount of water:

 - 8 ounces about 20 to 30 minutes before working out

 - 8 ounces every 10 to 20 minutes during your workout

-- 8 ounces when your workout is done
+- 8 ounces within a half hour of when your workout is done

 Eat a small meal or snack every 2 to 3 hours to keep a steady source of fuel for your body.
 After your workout, eat a healthy carb and protein snack to replenish your energy stores.

 See a trainer.
 Before starting a weightlifting or exercise routine, meet with a trainer.
 He or she can show you how to work out correctly.
 The trainer will help you create a safe and realistic exercise program.

 Dress right.
 Wear the proper gear for your workout.
 If you are a runner, wear a good pair of running shoes that fit properly.
 If you are a biker, always wear a helmet.

 Rest.
 Take 1 to 2 days off a week to rest.
 Rest days give your body a chance to recover between workouts.
 That can help prevent injuries.

 Treating Workout Injuries